Calibrating tail risk

 - Risk estimation must rely, at least partly, on expert assessment with subjective and non-quantifiable elements.
 For example, the risks and consequences of political upheavals, monetary policy regime breaks, or first-time sovereign defaults are not typically quantifiable through price history.
 A broad assessment of risk always requires a broad perspective, common sense, and an open mind.

 - There are also quantitative warning signs of increased “tail risk” other than volatility.
-The most plausible ones are valuation metrics, i.e. asset prices that are unusually high relative to estimated future cash flows.
-For example, academic papers have argued that equity markets with low dividend yields relative to local government bond yields are prone to large corrections (view post here).
+The simplest are valuation metrics for detecting bubbles (view post here), i.e. asset prices that are unusually high relative to the present value of estimated future cash flows.
+Academic papers have argued that equity markets with low dividend yields relative to local government bond yields are prone to large corrections (view post here).
 Similarly, countries with overvalued exchange rates and high short-term interest rates are prone to currency crises (view post here).

 - Volatility-based risk management metrics can be adapted for “tail events” and “gap risk”.
 Historically, diversification and downside risk analyses have assumed normal (“Gaussian”) probability distributions.
 Those are convenient for calculation but give little weight to large outliers.
 By now this “normality assumption” has been widely refuted and better gauges of tail risk are available (view post here), such as conditional Value-at-Risk.
 The distribution assumption is crucial for setting risk management parameters realistically and for assessing the potential upside of long-volatility and short-risk strategies.